 Will I receive any financial help?

-- Parents who foster are given a monthly payment based on the age and needs of the child(ren) in their home.
+- Parents who foster are provided with monthly assistance to care for the needs of the child(ren) that are placed in their home.
 Parents who adopt may also qualify for adoption assistance from the state if the child(ren) in their home meet the requirements.

 How will I know what type of child will be placed with me?